tweedegolf/storage-abstraction/publish/Storage/README.md

 >```

 >[!NOTE]
-> You cannot create a public bucket if you use the AmazonS3 adapter with Backblaze or Cloudflare R2; please use the web console of these services to make your bucket public.
+> Cloudflare R2 and the S3 API of Backblaze don't support creating a public bucket; please use the web console of these services to make your bucket public.

 >[!NOTE]
+>Cloudflare R2 only supports public buckets if you add a custom domain to your bucket, see [the documentation](https://developers.cloudflare.com/r2/buckets/public-buckets/#managed-public-buckets-through-r2dev) on the Cloudflare site.
+You can add a custom domain to your bucket in the Cloudflare Console.

+>[!NOTE]
-> If you use the AmazonS3 adapter with Cubbit you can create a public bucket but if you want the files stored in the bucket to be public as well you need to add `{ACL: "public-read"}` or `{ACL: "public-read-write"}` to the options object of `addFileFromPath`, `addFileFromBuffer` and `addFileFromStream` as well:
+> Cubbit allows you to create a public bucket but if you want the files stored in the bucket to be public as well you need to add `{ACL: "public-read"}` or `{ACL: "public-read-write"}` to the options object of `addFileFromPath`, `addFileFromBuffer` and `addFileFromStream` as well:
 >```typescript
 > addFileFromPath({
 >   bucketName: "test",